top of page

 Beanesse:

-Well, obviously, as serious Muses with something to say we would definitely prefer to be expressed in oil paint and mounted in tasteful and traditional frames, then sold to discerning collectors and hung, eventually, in museums the length and breadth of the universe.
+Well, obviously, as serious Muses with something to say we would definitely prefer to be expressed in oil paint and mounted in tasteful and traditional frames, then sold to discerning collectors and hung, eventually, in galleries and museums around the world.

 Bean: